urbangrammarai/graphics/README.md

     location of an arrow

 size : float
-    float denoting the length/width of the a in terms of a fraction of the axis.
+    float denoting the length/width in terms
+    of a fraction of the axis.

 linewidth : float